rxmr999/skills-github-pages/index.md

 - Feel free to bring any of your own.

 - I'll have a TV with football on, and probably some chili or something to eat too.

-- Kids are welcome.
-Thomas has somewhere to be but Elena will be here.

 - Please invite anyone you like as long as they expect nothing more than some beer.
 This is not fancy.